colemaek/colemaek.github.io/README.md

 This is just a version of the popular [Colemak](https://www.colemak.com) keyboard layout.

-It's intended for Finnish people who use ortholinear keyboards.
+It's intended for Finnish Colemak users who use ortholinear keyboards.

 (I might change the position of Ä and Ö later if it works better, this is a very experimental layout.)